project-gemmi/gemmi/docs/headers.rst

 gemmi/pirfasta.hpp
     Read sequence from PIR or FASTA format.

-gemmi/placeh.hpp
-    Place hydrogens according to bond lengths and angles from monomer library.

 gemmi/polyheur.hpp
     Heuristic methods for working with chains and polymers.
     Includes also a few well-defined functions, such as removal of waters.